 If you earn enough to pay tax, and you keep within certain limits, your AVCs are tax-free when they go in.
-Your savings buy you extra pension so you'll have more money in later life.
+Everything you save is added to your pension pot so you'll have more money to rely on in later life.